liorgu/yearn2learn/src/pages/posts/2019-04-04.md/dilemmas-with-react-hooks-2.md

 ### useMemo vs useCallback vs memo

 Now we are talking about memoization.
 A quick reminder: We use memoization to gain performance.
-We save a result of a function that was invoked with specific parameters, so when this function is called again with the same parameters, we wouldn't need to calculate it again, just retrieve the cached result.
+We save the result of a function that was invoked with specific parameters, so when this function is called again with the same parameters, we wouldn't need to calculate it again, just retrieve the cached result.
+It is important to remember that memoization also has a cost of memory, where the results are being saved.
 React has 3 APIs which are related to memoization.
 The first and classic one is `useMemo`.
 It gets two parameters - the memoized function and an array of dependencies.
 The result of the function from the previous render will be used in the next render only if the values of all the dependencies were not changed:

 ```jsx